DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 "You got good <span title="jp. 勘 Specifically Balmung praises his ability to detect graveyard which turned out to be spirits base.">senses</span>.
 Hope you'll continue with it."

-The moment the graveyard became visible, Kai requested to all cars to stop.
+The moment when the graveyard became visible and Kai requested to all cars to stop.
 Had they continued at that speed, they would find themself surrounded by spirits in this place without even noticing.

 "It is as you said, that black building is rather suspicious...
 Let's go."

-Lion King led their formation.
+Lion King led their column.

 Deep into the great plain, following escaping spirits.
 At that rate they were going to reach the graveyard.